saduineveld/Promes_toolbox/README.md

 - a spline;
 - a complete Chebyshev polynomial;
 - Smolyak's algorithm (using code by Rafa Valero);
-- a complete polynomial with monomial basis.
+- a complete polynomial based on monomials.

 A simple standard RBC model can be solved in less than 0.05 seconds with each of the basis functions.
 Computation times do increase strongly with the complexity of the model, and a model with four continuous state variables and two policy variables can solved in a couple of seconds.